MohamedEmary/route-frontend/sessions/session-03/notes/session-03.md

 With inline elements `width` and `height` properties have no effect.

+### Inline-block

-3. **Inline-block** elements are similar to inline elements, but they can still have width and height.
+Elements are similar to inline elements, but they can still have width and height

 ## Replaced Elements